rd--/hsc3-util/md/sensel-ll.md

 The `-e` option latches the _z_ field, that is it remains set at the level recorded at the start of the contact.
 This makes testing programs intended for keyboard input, with an envelope generator, simpler.

-The `-g` option reads grid data from a CSV file.
+The `-g` option reads grid data from a Csv file.
 The fixed fields are:

 1. row index
 2. column index